Best Whisky Under £50 UK (2025) | Expert Reviews & Where to Buy

 - Nose: Smoke, pepper, citrus

-- Pallet: Salt, pepper, smoke
+- Palate: Salt, pepper, smoke

 - Finish: Smoky, warm, peppery